wardle/hermes/README.md

 doing more complex concurrent calls.
 In real deployments, I've only needed one instance for hundreds of concurrent users, but it is nice to know I can scale easily.

+### Can I use `hermes` with containers?

+Yes.
+It is designed to be containerised, although I have a mixture of different approaches in production, including running from source code directly.
+I would usually advise creating a volume and populating that with data, and then permitting read-only access to your service containers.
+A shared volume can be memory mapped by multiple running instances and provide high scalability.

+There are some examples of [different configurations available](https://github.com/wardle/hermes-docker).

 # Documentation

 ### A. How to download and build a terminology service